docker/docs/engine/tutorials/usingdocker.md

 > For further details and examples of each command, see the
 > [command reference](../reference/commandline/cli.md) in this guide.

-## Running a web application in Docker
+## Run a web application in Docker

-So now you've learned a bit more about the `docker` client you can move onto the important stuff: running more containers.
+Now that you've learned a bit more about the Docker client, you can move onto the important stuff: running more containers.
 So far none of the containers you've run did anything particularly useful, so you can change that by running an example web application in Docker.